This hummus is a delicious blend of guacamole and blended canned chickpeas.

 I eat a lot of avocados.
 I toss them in my soups and salads.
 I eat them plain straight from the skins with nothing more than a little freshly cracked pepper and a spoon.
 I really love mashed avocado on toast (although I don’t do much bread these days).
 So, adding a couple of ripe avocados to the food processor while I was whipping up some hummus seemed like a no-brainer.
-This Avocado Hummus has a great flavor…think of it as guacamole with the added nutritional benefits from the chickpeas.
+This Avocado Hummus has a really great flavor!
+Think of it as guacamole with the added nutritional benefits from the chickpeas.

 The great thing about avocados, besides their incredible flavor and buttery texture, is they offer a wide range of important nutritional benefits, such as potassium (which helps control blood pressure) and lutein (which promotes good eye health).
 They’re also a good source of the B vitamins (except B-12), vitamin C, vitamin E, magnesium, fiber and phytonutrients.

 You can obviously serve this Avocado Hummus with tortilla chips, pita chips, crackers, veggies….or you can use it to make yourself a heart-healthy sandwich.
 Either on bread…or stuffed in Romaine lettuce leaves.
 Sometimes when I make this hummus, I’ll add some fresh jalapeño to give it a little kick.
 You can keep this hummus creamy – or fold in some mashed avocado to give it a little texture.
 I personally like it with the pieces of avocado.
 Something to sink my teeth into.
-But, either way, you’ll love this Avocado Hummus!!
+But, either way, you will totally love this Avocado Hummus!!

 - 1 15-ounce can chickpeas, rinsed and drained